stefanpejcic/dev.openpanel.com/docs/cli/config.md

 #### dev_mode

-The `dev_mode` option allows Aministrator to disable minified responses for OpenAdmin (HTML, JS, CSS and JSON).
+The `dev_mode` option allows Aministrator to both enable verbose logging for API requests and disable minified responses for OpenAdmin and OpenPanel interfaces (HTML, JS, CSS and JSON).

 Default value is Off